-The Minnesota Department of Health also said Wednesday that 18 more people have died of COVID-19.
+The Minnesota Department of Health also said Monday that five more Minnesotans have died of COVID-19.

-The Minnesota Department of Health also reported 1,224 new cases of COVID-19 Wednesday.
+The Minnesota Department of Health also said Sunday that five Minnesotans have died of COVID-19.